 A strand of freshly fallen hair reminds us of the line between life and death.
 Spun into the image of a sensual nude, it suggests that our sensuality comes from our mortality.
 We are most alive—most human—when we remember that our bodily forms are temporary.

 In this, these drawings share profound overlaps with my olfactory artwork.
-Through public workshops in human body odor, multi-media installations, and an artisanal perfume line, I explore psychological reactions to the body’s aromatic traces.
-By framing and encouraging a protracted reflection on natural odors, my work seeks to interrupt the pathways of our most subconscious judgments and foster more mindful human encounters.
+Through public workshops in human body odor, multi-media installations, and an artisanal perfume line, I explore psychological reactions to the body’s aromatic signature.
+By framing and encouraging reflections on the body’s traces, my work seeks to interrupt the pathways of our most subconscious judgments and to foster more mindful encounters with others and the world around us.